henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 kubectl apply -f nginx-dep.yaml kubectl apply -f nginx-svc.yaml
 ```
 Ensure that the `global-lb-nginx` Service has a public IP address.
-You can run the following commands a few times or watch it using the `- w` option in the command line.
+You can run the following commands a few times or watch it using the `-w` option in the command line.
 ```
 kubectl get service global-lb-nginx
 ```